COVID-19 and Community Action in North Dakota

 The Community Action Agencies across North Dakota are operating and doing their very best to meet needs of those affected by CVOID-19.
+Although our offices are physically closed to the public, each agency is able to work with applicants via phone, e-mail, and fax.
 Please contact your local Community Action Agency to verify hours of service and staff availability.
-The situation continues to evolve and appropriate updates will be made as available.

 North Dakota Hotlines

 For ND shelters and agencies: if someone needs quarantine with no other avenues call the ND DOC at 1-701-328-0707 and they will assist in finding an alternative short-term quarantine location.

 General questions regarding the corona virus, COVID-19: Call the North Dakota Department of Health Hotline at 1-866-207-2880, they are available from 7:00 am to 10:00 pm 7 days a week or visit them online at www.health.nd.gov.
 If you need medical advice regarding this issue, please call your health care provider.
 Please do not go to a location before calling.